sawbay/justfab-dashboard/docs/phase_1/queue.md

-# Technical Design: Event-Driven Queue for Business Logic
+# Technical Design: Event-Driven Queue for Business Logic (NestJS + BullMQ)

 ## 1. Overview
-This document describes the event-driven, queue-based architecture for processing core business logic in the system.
-Instead of handling business logic directly in Next.js API routes, we offload processing to a queue and dedicated workers.
+This document describes the event-driven, queue-based architecture for processing core business logic in the system, implemented using **NestJS** and **BullMQ**.
+Instead of handling business logic directly in Next.js API routes, we offload processing to a BullMQ queue and dedicated NestJS workers.
 Next.js only fires events and queries state as needed.

 ---